-23 Toyota.
+25 Toyota.
 2020.
 First Heavy Duty Fuel Cell Electric Trucks Set for Delivery to Pilot Program Customers at Ports of L.A. and Long Beach.
 December 10.
-Available online at: https://pressroom.toyota.com/first-heavy-duty-fuel-cell-electric-trucks-set-for-delivery-topilot-program-customers-at-ports-of-I-a-and-long-beach/.
+Available online at: https://pressroom.toyota.com/first-heavy-duty-fuel-cell-electric-trucks-set-for-delivery-to-pilot-program-customers-at-ports-of-l-a-and-long-beach/.
 Accessed January 2021.
-24 Houston-Galveston Area Council.
-2018.
-Hydrogen Fuel Cell Electric Hybrid Truck Demonstration - Final Technical Report.